2023 Best Value Parks, Recreation, Leisure & Fitness Bachelor's Degree Schools in the Rocky Mountains Region

 Read full report on Parks, Recreation, Leisure, & Fitness Studies at Utah Valley University

-Lewis - Clark State College landed the #9 spot in the 2023 rankings for the best value bachelor’s degree parks, recreation, leisure, and fitness studies programs.
-Located in the small city of Lewiston, Lewis - Clark State College is a public college with a small student population.
+Lewis - Clark State College came in at #9 in this year’s edition of the Best Value Parks, Recreation, Leisure & Fitness Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the small city of Lewiston, Lewis - Clark State College is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Lewis - Clark State College are $20,238 a year.

-Colorado State University - Fort Collins did quite well in this year’s ranking of the best places for parks, recreation, leisure, and fitness studies students to get a bachelor’s degree.
-It came in at #10 on the list.
-Colorado State is a fairly large public school located in the medium-sized city of Fort Collins.
+Colorado State University - Fort Collins came in at #10 in this year’s edition of the Best Value Parks, Recreation, Leisure & Fitness Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Colorado State is a fairly large public school located in the city of Fort Collins.

 Out-of-state tuition fees for undergraduate students at Colorado State are $31,470 per year.

-Colorado State did well in our overall quality rankings, too.
-It placed #5 on our Best Parks, Recreation, Leisure & Fitness Bachelor’s Degree Schools in the Rocky Mountains Region list.
+Colorado State also made our Best Parks, Recreation, Leisure & Fitness Bachelor’s Degree Schools in the Rocky Mountains Region list, coming in at #5.

-Explore the best parks, recreation, leisure, and fitness studies colleges for a specific state in the Rocky Mountains region.
+Explore the best parks, recreation, leisure, and fitness studies schools for a specific state in the Rocky Mountains region.

 Parks & Rec Majors to Study